ritza-co/CodeCapsules/serverlessFirstSteps/Easily-hosting-your-portfolio-online/hosting-a-front-end-website-building-portfolio.md.md

 ## Deploying to Code Capsules

-To deploy the portfolio to Code Capsules, navigate to https://codecapsules.io/, and create an account.
-After creating an account, log in.
+To deploy the portfolio to Code Capsules, navigate to https://codecapsules.io/, create an account, and log in.

 Follow the prompt to create a _Team_.
-Code Capsules provides Teams for collaborative development - you can invite other people to your Team and Team members can view and edit your web-applications.
+Code Capsules provides Teams for collaborative development – you can invite other people to your Team and Team members can view and edit your web-applications.

 Even if you're working alone, you'll still need a Team (containing only yourself).